 The eye doctor may recommend strabismus surgery to help align your child’s eyes.
 During surgery, certain eye muscles are adjusted.
 This helps the muscles better control how the eye moves.
 Often, surgery is done in addition to other treatments.
 In most cases, children who have strabismus surgery go home the same day.

-Strabismus surgery is a safe, common operation.
-Be assured, the eyeball isn’t removed from its socket.
+Strabismus surgery is a safe, common procedure.
 The eye doctor simply changes the placement or length of an eye muscle.
 This small change can pull the eye into proper alignment.
-The two most common methods of surgery are:
+The 2 most common methods of surgery are:

-Can wear favorite pajamas and bring a toy along.
+Can wear favorite pajamas and bring along a toy.

-Will be given medication that makes him or her sleepy.
+Will be given medicine (anesthesia) that makes him or her sleepy.
 Surgery won’t start until your child is asleep.

 May have a red eye.
 This will go away after several weeks.

-Will most likely not need any pain medication.
+Will most likely not need any pain medicine.
 Recovering from strabismus surgery is not painful for most children.

-May still need other treatment, such as glasses or a patch.
+May still need other treatment, such as glasses or an eye patch.

 Call your child’s eye doctor if: